Smooth $\mathbb{Q}$-homology planes satisfying the Negativity Conjecture: Uniqueness and automorphisms

 In this section we prove Corollaries \ref{cor:uniq}\ref{item:n} and \ref{cor:aut}.
 The first result counts the numbers of non-isomorphic \QHPs in Theorem \ref{CLASS} whose minimal log smooth completions $(X,D)$ share the same weighted graph of $D$.
 Its proof relies on a simple observation that each surface in a tom Dieck--Petrie tower is obtained by a blowup whose center is uniquely determined by the geometry of the preceding surface.

 Nonetheless, the correspondence between isomorphism classes of $\Q$HPs and the combinatorial data they are constructed from, is not exactly one to one.
-Roughly speaking, at each step in Theorem \ref{CLASS} we get the following ambiguities: \begin{description} \item[\ref{step:pd}] we choose $\pp\subseteq \P^{2}$, which may not be unique up to a projective equivalence, \item[\ref{step:selection}] we choose the centers of expansions, which may not be determined by the geometry of $\pp\subseteq \P^{2}$, e.g.\ when two components of $\pp$ meet transversally in two points, and we choose one but not the other, \item[\ref{step:expansion}] we choose $E''$ and bubbles on $(X,D)$, which may not be uniquely determined by $S$. \end{description} Note that in Example \ref{ex:7_uniq}, the first ambiguity is \enquote{canceled out} by the third one.
+Roughly speaking, at each step of the tom Dieck--Petrie algorithm, see Definition \ref{def:TDP}, we get the following ambiguities: \begin{itemize} \item We choose $\pp\subseteq \P^{2}$ and $P\subseteq \Sing \pp$, which may not be unique up to a projective equivalence. \item We choose centers of expansions: they may depend not only on the geometry of $\pp$, but also on its marking, e.g.\ when two components of $\pp$ meet transversally in two points, and we choose one but not the other. \item Nonetheless, some of the above choices might be covered by automorphisms of $S$, see Example \ref{ex:7_uniq}. \end{itemize}

 In order to make the above discussion precise, we need to introduce some notation.
 We will illustrate it by explicit computations in Examples \ref{ex:7_bis}, \ref{ex:33} below.